Load Balancing Using Sparse Communication: The Approximation-Performance Link

-In what follows, we provide a sufficient condition on the approximation quality, such that if it holds, the queues undergo SSC.
-Essentially, SSC holds if the approximations are admissible and the input rate is large enough to overcome the service rate differences, thus pushing the queue lengths towards equalization.
+In what follows, we provide a sufficient condition on the maximal approximation error, such that if it holds, the queues undergo SDDP.
+Essentially, SDDP holds if the approximations are admissible and the input rate is large enough to overcome the service rate differences, thus pushing the queue lengths towards equalization.
 To state our condition, we look at the arrival and service rates during a time interval $[0,T]$.
 To this end, let scaled versions of $\la^n$ and $\mu^n_i$ be given by

 and denote